Narullah7/sparta-ruby-loops-lab/README.md

 # Sparta ruby loops lab

-In this folder I used the different loops available in Ruby, and use RSpec to test whether I receive the correct value back.
+In this folder I used the different loops available in Ruby, and used RSpec to test whether I receive the correct value back.

 ### Running the tests